tcelestino/conjugate-cli/README.md

 # Conjugate CLI

 Sometimes we forgot to conjugate a verb in English.
-Conjugate CLI was created to helps the find the correct combine to verb on terminal because we are developers
+Conjugate CLI was created to helps the find the correct combine to verb on terminal.

-Conjugate is web scraper that used data results from [bab.la](https://bab.la) website.
-This is a personal project **without the partnership bab.la website**.
+Conjugate CLI is web scraper that used data from [bab.la](https://bab.la) website.
+This is a personal project **without the partnership bab.la**.

 ## Installation